-The original gravy is the natural juices that run from cooked meat, which these days is often thickened to create a sauce.
+The original gravy was simply the natural juices that ran from cooked meat.

-With time gravy has become more sophisticated, thickened by using a roux, and often made from stock.
+With time gravy has become more sophisticated, many times thickened using a roux, and often made from stock.

-It no longer has to be attached to or part of the animal you will be eating but can easily be made from another source.
+It no longer has to be attached to or part of the animal you will be eating but can easily be made from other sources.

 The thickness of the sauce or gravy often depends in large part where you are in the world.